 On September 22, 1994, the television sitcom Friends, about six young adults living in New York City, debuts on NBC.
 The show, which featured a group of relatively unknown actors, went on to become a huge hit and air for 10 seasons.
 It also propelled the cast—Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer—to varying degrees of stardom and success in Hollywood.

 Of the six main Friends cast members, Jennifer Aniston emerged as arguably the most famous.
 Aniston played the fashion-loving Rachel Green, who, when the show began, worked as a waitress at Central Perk, a coffee shop that served as a gathering spot for the friends.
 The actress’s blonde, layered hairstyle during the first season became known as “The Rachel” and was copied by women around the globe.
-Off-screen, Aniston, whose film credits include The Good Girl (2002), Bruce Almighty (2003), Rumor Has It (2005), The Break-Up (2006), Horrible Bosses (2011) and We're the Millers (2013), became a tabloid-media fixture for her relationship with the actor Brad Pitt.
-The couple married in a lavish ceremony in Malibu, California, in 2000 and announced their separation in early 2005 amid soon-to-be-confirmed rumors of Pitt’s involvement with the actress Angelina Jolie.
+Off-screen, Aniston, whose film credits include The Good Girl (2002), Bruce Almighty (2003), Rumor Has It (2005), The Break-Up (2006), Horrible Bosses (2011), We're the Millers (2013), Cake (2014) and Dumplin' (2018), became a tabloid-media fixture for her relationship with the actor Brad Pitt.
+The couple married in a lavish ceremony in Malibu, California, in 2000 and announced their separation in early 2005.